hackberrydev/rails-starter/README.md

 rm -rf .git
 ```

-Rename the application in `config/application.rb` and `config/database.yml`.
+Rename the application in `config/application.rb`, `config/deploy.rb` and
+`config/database.yml`.

+Set the application repository in `config/application.rb`.

 Initialize the new git repository and you're good to go!